valancej/documentation/_basic/continuous-deployment/rollbar-basic.md

 ## Logging Deployments With Rollbar

 [Rollbar](https://www.rollbar.com) lets you collect and track errors and events related to your web applications.
-During your continuous deployment workflow with Codeship Basic, you can use Rollbar to log information relate to your deployments.
+During your continuous deployment workflow with Codeship Basic, you can use Rollbar to log information related to your deployments.

 ## Setting Your Rollbar Access Token